christophstrasen/WorldObserver/docs/guides/interest.md

 - `type = "zombies"` with `scope = "allLoaded"`
   - Probe-driven: scans the game’s zombie list in loaded areas (singleplayer uses the local player).
   - Knobs: `radius`, `zRange`, `staleness`, `cooldown`, `highlight`.
+  - Note: `radius` makes emissions leaner, but does not avoid the baseline cost of scanning the loaded zombie list.

 ## 4. The knobs (what they mean)